Digitaria compacta

 Digitaria compacta is a grass species native to India and Indochina.

 It is cultivated in the Khasi Hills of northeast India, used as a glutinous flour for making bread or porridge, and known as raishan.
+It is cultivated in maize fields by sowing in April-May and harvesting the grain in September-October; the straw is harvested later after the other crops in the field have been harvested.
+It is often cooked like rice or even with rice (1 part raishan to two parts rice).
+The straw is used for winter fodder for cattle.